Robert Hass

 Robert L. Hass (born March 1, 1941) is an American poet.
 He served as Poet Laureate of the United States from 1995 to 1997.
-He won the 2007 National Book Award and shared the 2008 Pulitzer Prize for the collection Time and Materials: Poems 1997–2005.
+He won the 2007 National Book Award and shared the 2008 Pulitzer Prize for Poetry for the collection Time and Materials: Poems 1997–2005.
 In 2014 he was awarded the Wallace Stevens Award from the Academy of American Poets.

 Life

 Hass's works are well known for their West Coast subjects and attitudes.
 He was born in San Francisco and grew up in San Rafael.
 He grew up with an alcoholic mother, a major topic in the 1996 poem collection Sun Under Wood.
 His older brother encouraged him to dedicate himself to his writing.
 Awestruck by Gary Snyder and Allen Ginsberg, among others in the 1950s Bay Area poetry scene, Hass entertained the idea of becoming a beatnik.
 He graduated from Marin Catholic High School in 1958.
 When the area became influenced by East Asian literary techniques, such as haiku, Hass took many of these influences up in his poetry.
 He has been hailed as "a lyrical virtuoso who is able to turn even cooking recipes into poetry".

 Hass is married to the poet and antiwar activist Brenda Hillman, who is a professor at Saint Mary's College of California.